Call us for a free quote at 800-937-8398

 Mosquitoes have a couple of sets of wings - one for flying and another set known as halteres that help them control themselves while flying.

-Mosquitoes are actually part of the same family as - They are part of the same scientific order as the Diptera, but there are over 3,000 different species of mosquitoes throughout the world.
+Mosquitoes are actually part of the same family as - the common house fly.
+They are part of the same scientific order as the Diptera, but there are over 3,000 different species of mosquitoes throughout the world.

 Mosquitoes are very weak flyers - This is why if you sit on your front porch and want to avoid mosquito bites you can have a simple fan going.
 The wind from a fan is enough to prevent mosquitoes from approaching.

 Only the female mosquito bites people - Males do not have the necessary mouthparts to pierce skin and feed.
 Female mosquitoes feed on blood to get protein to lay eggs.

 A female mosquito can lay eggs in as little as one cup full of water - Some mosquitoes even lay and hatch eggs in puddles left behind by storms.
 Mosquitoes will not lay their eggs in moving water however, so adding a fountain or something that moves the water to backyard ponds can prevent mosquitoes from laying eggs there.
 However, once their alive, scientists estimate that they live for less than 2 months.

 Mosquitoes are attracted to some people more than others - Mosquitoes find people using their sense of smell and through heat detection.
 They detect the carbon dioxide we exhale, as well as sweat.
 Some people have a more attractive smell to them, which is why you could be sitting somewhere getting bite-after-bite and your friend will have no bites.